The Man From UNCLE

 the hotel bands were unusually loud and peppy.
 It was New Year's Eve.
 Revelers

-jammed the sidewalks of Kalakaua Avenue, the main thoroughfare of Waikiki.
+jammed the sidewalks of

-Solo and Kuryakin stopped and surveyed the
+Solo and Kuryakin stopped and surveyed the tall,

-tall, impressive blue and white, multi-winged Ilikai
+impressive blue and white, multi-winged Ilikai Hotel.
+The agents had leisurely

-Hotel.
-The agents had leisurely walked from the Halekulani,
+walked from the Halekulani, to the

-Yesterday and today they had
+Yesterday and today they had been forced to

-special UNCLE equipment and could not replace it.
+and could not replace it.

 Waverly had been quite piqued at the loss of